Skip to main content

 Do not assume the consumer $100 figure applies to API or business use.
 Before you draft anything client-facing, save the current OpenAI Services Agreement, the current Service Terms, and your Order Form or account plan record, if applicable.
 Keep dated copies or screenshots in your file so you can show which version you relied on.

 Once you know which terms apply, read them like a risk map.
 Focus on liability limits, warranty disclaimers, and user-responsibility language.
-Until you verify the live contract text, use this placeholder in your notes: Add current cap wording after verification in the Services Agreement and any Order Form.
+Until you verify the live contract text, mark the cap wording as unresolved and confirm it against the Services Agreement and any Order Form before use.

 OpenAI's terms also put output evaluation on the user and warn against treating output as a sole factual source.
 In practice, you remain the final reviewer for anything you send under your name.
 Beta Services raise the risk further because they are offered "as-is" and excluded from indemnification obligations.